kariljordan/docs.carpentries.org-archive/topic_folders/communications/guides/select-blog-tags.md

 Comments on experience from Instructors, Hosts, Members, and other community members

 ### Governance
-For blog posts related to the governance  of The Carpentries as an organisation.
+For blog posts related to organisational governance, including board leadership, policy development, and decisions impacting the organisation.

 ### Grants
 Announcements for grants funding Carpentries activities